Testing and Using the EnterpriseConnect Installation

 For connecting to your local EnterpriseConnect installation from a project in RunMyProcess DigitalSuite, you need to define a corresponding provider.

-Log in to the Advanced IDE.
+Log in to DigitalSuite Studio.

-Go to the project in which you want to work with local resources by means of EnterpriseConnect.
+In the Project Configuration module, go to the project in which you want to work with local resources by means of EnterpriseConnect.